 In 2002, Will had started making a name for himself as a TV presenter, providing expert analysis to ITV’s coverage of the BTCC.
 Sadly, after a short illness resulting from an inoperable brain tumour, Will Hoy passed away on 19th December 2002.

 1998 was Craig’s first and only season in the BTCC.
-Brought in to replace Paul Radisich, Craig struggled to match his team mates results and was dropped after the Knockhill rounds of the championship.
+Brought in to replace Paul Radisich, Craig struggled to match his team mates results and was moved aside for Mansell in three meetings.
 Since leaving the BTCC, Craig went on to race in V8 Supercars and the Carerra Cup Championship, winning it on 5 occasions in 2006, ’08, ’11, ’12 & ’13.
 He also won the Bathurst 12 hours in 2007.
 In 2016, Craig competed in the 2016 Bathurst 12 Hours in a Class AA McLaren, but failed to finish the race.

 Baird was awarded the New Zealand Order of Merit in the New Year Honours 2010, for services to motorsport.